freenode/web-7.0/content/news/2009-06-17-we-want-you.md

 date: 2009-06-17 09:39:25+00:00
 slug: we-want-you
 title: 'We want YOU! '
-categories:
-- community
+category: community
-- different
+category: different
-- freenode
+category: freenode
 ---
 We are currently looking to expand the freenode volunteer staff team, seeking people involved with the target communities we currently serve.